cmason3/jinjafx_server/README.md

 ### JinjaFx Server Usage

-Once JinjaFx Server has been started with the `-s` argument then point your web browser at http://localhost:8080 and you will be presented with a web page that allows you to specify `data.csv`, `template.j2` and `vars.yml` and then generate outputs.
+Once JinjaFx Server has been started with the `-s` argument then point your web browser at http://localhost:8080 and you will be presented with a web page that allows you to specify "data.csv", "template.j2" and "vars.yml" and then generate outputs.
 If you click on "Export" then it will present you with an output that can be pasted back into any pane of JinjaFx to restore the values.

 ```
  jinjafx_server -s [-l <address>] [-p <port>]